theOGognf/finagg/README.md

 ## Where should I start?

-Aggregate some data, create some analysis notebooks, or create some RL environments using the implemented data features and SQL tables.
+Aggregate some data or create some analysis notebooks using the implemented data features and SQL tables.
 This project was originally created to make RL environments for financial applications but has since focused its purpose to just aggregating financial data and features.
-That being said, all the implemented features are defined in such a way to make it very easy to develop financial AI/ML, so we encourage you to do just that!

 ## Why aren't features being installed for a specific ticker or economic data series?